AndreJSON/cprog15/README.md

 A repo containing my lab assignments for the course "Programsystemkonstruktion i c++".
 Note that I have not written all code in this repository since some of the tasks required us to use premade c++ code.
+Some of the code not written by me may also be deliberately written in a bad way for learning purposes.